ehounder/AI-Peer-Review-Prompt-ChatGPT-Wolfram-Mathematica/README.md

 Improbably, SCSC can never be proven via its internal axioms per Gödel incompleteness only falsified by proof of MUH: _SUSY_-AdS/CFT unformalized claim external physical reality is the mathematical structure of a computable universe having parallel universe variations of physical dimensions, constants, laws, and so on.

-Problem is proof of MUH: _SUSY_-AdS/CFT requires formalizing the unknown parallel universe variations of the _SUSY_-AdS/CFT hidden dimensional particle physics model all of which are zero-sized (0D) Dirac delta functional  imaginary-invisible local mathematical points which occupy no space yet operate via hidden dimensional unknown material nonlocally entangled mechanisms.
+Deepening crisis of MUH: _SUSY_-AdS/CFT requires formalizing the unknown parallel universe variations of the _SUSY_-AdS/CFT hidden dimensional particle physics model all of which are zero-sized (0D) Dirac delta functional  imaginary-invisible local mathematical points which occupy no space yet operate via hidden dimensional unknown material nonlocally entangled mechanisms.
 Such unnaturalness arises again as an unacknowledged attempt to solve the classical multi-body problem on the universal(multiverse!) scale while the 3-body problem is proven to be computationally intractable.

 > Re unnaturalness how is it again CERN particle physicists explain two hands clapping never touch?